stleerh/documents/blogs/packet_drops/packets_drop.md

 For TCP, only the latest TCP connection state as well as the TCP connection flags are added.
 The packet drops eBPF hook supports TCP, UDP, SCTP, ICMPv4 and ICMPv6 protocols.
-There are two main categories for packet drops. the first category, core subsystem drops covers most of the host drop reasons; for the complete list please refer to [drop-reason](https://github.com/torvalds/linux/blob/master/include/net/dropreason-core.h).
+There are two main categories for packet drops.
+The first category, core subsystem drops,covers most of the host drop reasons; for the complete list please refer to [drop-reason](https://github.com/torvalds/linux/blob/master/include/net/dropreason-core.h).
-Second, there are OVS based drops, which is a recent kernel enhancement; for reference please checkout the following link [OVS-drop-reason](https://git.kernel.org/pub/scm/linux/kernel/git/netdev/net-next.git/tree/net/openvswitch/drop.h).
+Second, there are OVS-based drops, which is a recent kernel enhancement; for reference please checkout the following link [OVS-drop-reason](https://git.kernel.org/pub/scm/linux/kernel/git/netdev/net-next.git/tree/net/openvswitch/drop.h).

 ## Kernel support